mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 were created.

 ```
-'server' - Add a new server to a service
+add server - Add a new server to a service

 Usage: add server SERVER TARGET...

+Parameters:
+SERVER  The server that is added to TARGET
-The TARGET must be a list of service and monitor names
+TARGET  List of service and/or monitor names separated by spaces
-e.g. add server my-db my-service 'Cluster Monitor'

 A server can be assigned to a maximum of 11 objects in one command

+Example: add server my-db my-service "Cluster Monitor"
 ```

 ### Removing Servers from Services and Monitors